davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.ptrs/index.md

 ###### Program Requirements

-1. Download the required file Hwk2_Heapsort.zip.
-Inside, you should find the following files:
+1. Inside the project directory, you should find the following files:

    - `Makefile`
    - `employee.h` contains the definition of the Employee structure and declarations of several functions